surifirstpin/biplus_documentation/docs/Views.md

 ## Drill-down feature and specs

 **Drill_down_fields** parameter is used to explore the data within the field.it works in query results tables and dashboards.
-Drilling starts a new query that is restricted by the value you clicked on.
+Drilling disclose a new query that is restricted by the value you clicked on.

  **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.

 ## Field Visibility On / Of